techidaily/site-win11-tips/source/_posts/a-guide-to-optimal-adventure-play-winning-hd-games-on-pc-with-scummvm.md

 2. Although a shader might add artificial imperfections to a game's visuals, almost counter-intuitively, the final result can look better.
 ![ScummVM Beneath a Steel Sky With CRT Shader](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/scummvm-beneath-a-steel-sky-with-crt-shader.jpg)

  Are you not a fan of adventures (on which ScummVM specializes) but would appreciate a facelift for your old emulated games?
 RetroArch supports scaling and shaders, too.
-For more info on that, check our guide on[how to make your retro games look like they used to with RetroArch's shaders](https://www.makeuseof.com/make-retro-games-look-like-used-to-retroarch-shaders/) .
+For more info on that, check our guide on [how to make your retro games look like they used to with RetroArch's shaders](https://www.makeuseof.com/make-retro-games-look-like-used-to-retroarch-shaders/) .

 ### How to Apply Anti-Aliasing to LucasArts 3D Adventures